CNRFisheries/Survey_gap/README.md

 where:

-- station: identifier of the survey station.
-Needs to be consistent over the years.
+- **station**: identifier of the survey station.
+Needs to be consistent over the years, but admits gaps.

-- year: year of the survey during which the station was carried out.
+- **year**: year of the survey during which the station was not carried out.

-- lat: Latitude of the station in decimal degree
+- **lat**: Latitude of the station in decimal degree

-- lon: Longitude of the station in decimal degree
+- **lon**: Longitude of the station in decimal degree

 ### HaulData.csv